MrJimmo/ToolsAndUtilities/PlaylistTool/Readme.md

 |short5|50000|
 |short1|10000|

-And finally, the files with in each bucket are randomized amongst themselves.
+And finally, the files with in each bucket are randomized amongst themselves.<br>
 ![img](./content/BucketsFilledBucketsRandomized.png)<br>
 Figure C<br>
 _(Shown with the Y-axis as logrithmic scale, to make it easier to visualize._)